DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * Cybercrimes
       * number of laws serve to protect society from computer/cyber crimes:
         * **Computer Fraud and Abuse Act (CFAA)**
+          * Prohibits unauthorized access to computer systems
+          * Prohibits the creation of malicious code
         * **Electronic Communication Privacy Act (ECPA)**
+          * Restricts government interception of communications
+          * Strick Requires for law enforcement
         * **Identity Theft and Assumption Deterrent Act (ITADA)**
+          * Makes identity theft a federal crime
     * In the US, legislative bodies at all levels of government establish criminal laws through elected representatives
       * at the federal level both the House of Representatives and the Senate must pass criminal law bills by mandatory vote (in most cases)
       * following this the president must normally sign it in order for the bill to become law